NavneetKanna/dlgrad/README.md

 # dlgrad

-dlgrad (*D*eep *L*earning auto*grad*) is a small but highly capable reverse-mode autodiff engine with a PyTorch-like API.
+dlgrad (*D*eep *L*earning auto*grad*) is a small but capable reverse-mode autodiff engine with a PyTorch-like API.

-It lives in the sweet spot between micrograd and tinygrad — simple enough to learn from and powerful enough to run real models.
+It sits in the sweet spot between micrograd and tinygrad — simple enough to study, yet powerful enough to run real models.

 Built from scratch to learn how deep learning and ML frameworks work.
-Note that this is not meant as a replacement to the existing frameworks, rather to learn how they operate and to understand how deep learning models train/learn.
+It is not intended to replace existing libraries, but to learn how they operate and to understand how deep learning models train/learn.

 ## Installation